rkshrksh/Myra/README.md

 ## Contributing

 I created this in my B.tech final year.
-So, the code is very old and most of the libraries used are deprecatd.
+So, the code is very old and most of the libraries used are deprecated.

 You are welcome to update or contribute.